 Air conditioning is essential for the hot Texas weather.
 Most of us have had our AC serviced at one time or another.
 When the AC goes out, we tend to react pretty quickly.
 Fortunately, an AC failure doesn’t usually cause damage to the home.
-However, there is one area where AC and plumbing intersect which holds the potential of causing water damage.
+However, there is one area where AC and plumbing intersect which holds the potential to cause water damage.
 It is the AC condensate drain.
 It isn’t something most people pay much attention to until water starts dripping from the ceiling!
 Read on to discover everything you need to know about AC condensation and how to protect your home from water damage.

 What is an AC condensate?